CarineTarek/Project/README.md

 **_Removal.py_** : Python script that performs various image processing tasks, including converting JPEG images to PNG, running object detection using YOLOv10, generating masks, and saving processed images with bounding boxes and masks.
 Python code defines two functions, inpaint_with_lama.

+**_Removal_only.py_** :This script provides a comprehensive image editing pipeline focused on removing or replacing elements within images.
+Also this script focuses on inpainting images using LaMa (Large Mask Inpainting with Differentiable Renderer) after object removal through masks.

 # Usage

 _`dalle_init.py`_ : For processing images, converting image formats, performing object detection using YOLOv10, and handling masks and image segmentation tasks.